 BOARDING SCHOOLS’ ASSOCIATION

-The Boarding Schools’ Association (BSA) champions boarding and promotes boarding excellence.
+The Boarding Schools’ Association (BSA) Group champions excellence in boarding and safeguarding and delivers services for more than 1,000 organisations and individuals in 35 countries worldwide.
 The BSA represents over 600 independent and state boarding schools in the UK and overseas.
 BSA services include professional development, government relations, communications, media, publications, conferences, training and events.

 The BSA exists to: